MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Introduction

-To overcome these limitations, we propose the Memory-based Contrastive Meta-learning (MCML) method to capture more transferable and informative label representations.
-Specifically, we propose two mechanisms to alleviate catastrophic forgetting in meta-training and meta-testing respectively.
-First of all, during meta-training, we use explicit memory module to keep track of the label representations of previously trained episodes and propose a contrastive learning \citep{hadsell2006dimensionality} method to pull together semantically similar (i.e., positive) samples in the embedding space while pushing apart dissimilar (i.e., negative) samples.
-This is what we call the "learn-from-memory" technique.
-In this way, we can stabilize the training stage and learn more transferable representations \citep{ouali2020spatial}.
-Secondly, during meta-testing stage, we use the "adaption-from-memory" technique to determine the output label based on the contrast between the input labels embedded in the test episode and the label clusters in the memory.
-We also introduce an indicator to control how much information we want to acquire from the memory.
+To overcome the above limitations, we propose the Memory-based Contrastive Meta-learning (aka, MCML) method, marrying the benefits of \textit{learn-from-the memory} and \textit{adaption-from-the-memory} to capture more transferable and informative label representations.
+Specifically, during meta-training, we use an explicit memory bank to keep track of the label representations from the historical episodes.
+Then a contrastive constraint is added to pull together semantically similar (i.e, positive) samples in the embedding space while pushing apart dissimilar (i.e, negative) samples.
+This is what we call the \textit{learn-from-the-memory} technique.
+Secondly, during meta-testing, we use the \textit{adaption-from-the-memory} technique to bridge the shift between the input labels embedded in the test episodes and the label anchors in the memory.
+In addition, an indicator is used to control how much information we want to acquire from the memory.
+The combination of \textit{learn-from-the-memory} and \textit{adaption-from-the-memory} helps the model to learn consistent representations for the same labels and distinguished representations for different labels concurrently across different episodes.
+To summarize, our contributions are three-fold:

-To summarize, our contributions are: (1) For the first time, the catastrophic forgetting problem of the few shots is formally tackled by modeling the episode-level relationships in meta-learning based FSL.
-(2) We propose a novel Memory-based Contrastive Meta-learning (MCML) method, including two model-agnostic methods: learn-from-memory and adaption-from-memory, to alleviate catastrophic forgetting problem happened in meta-training and meta-testing of few shot slot tagging.
-(3) Compare with metric-based meta-learning and optimization-based meta-learning, our method demonstrates superior performance on all 1-shot, 5-shot, 10-shot, 20-shot scenarios.
-Relatively, our method is more scalable and robust.
+\begin{itemize} \item This is the first work to tackle the \textit{sample forgetting problem} of metric-based methods.
+We propose a novel Memory-based Contrastive Meta-learning (MCML) method to bridge the gap between different episodes. \item We propose two model-agnostic methods including learn-from-the-memory and adaption-from-the-memory, which can be applied in different stages separately.
+The combination of them achieves the best performance even with the number of shots increasing. \item The experimental results confirm the effectiveness of our model with very favorable performance over several state-of-the-art methods on both \textit{SNIPS} and \textit{NER} datasets. \end{itemize}